Professor of Religious Studies

 In an effort to bridge between the humanities and the sciences and at the same time foster new approaches to comparative work in religious studies, we have established the Religion, Experience, and Mind (REM) Lab Group to assist in the development of individual and collaborative research projects, including papers, dissertations, and grant proposals, that seek to understand the interaction of religion, experience, and mind across traditions and cultures.
 The REM Lab is composed of graduate students, post-doctoral researchers, and faculty from various disciplines, including religious studies, psychology, and anthropology, who seek to integrate an overall scientific approach drawn from the behavioral sciences (social and cognitive) with historical and ethnographic methods drawn from the humanities.

 - In preparation: Revelatory Events: Extra-Ordinary Experiences and New Visionary Movements.
-This research project looks at the role that unusual experiences play in the earliest stages of four well-documented movements (Mormonism, Alcoholics Anonymous, A Course in Miracles study groups, and New Age channeling).
+This research project looks at the role that unusual experiences play in the earliest stages of three well-documented new spiritual paths (Mormonism, Alcoholics Anonymous, and A Course in Miracles).

 - 2012.
 What Matters: Ethnographies of Value in the (Not So) Secular Age, co-edited with Courtney Bender (Columbia).

 - 2009.
 Religious Experience Reconsidered: A Building Block Approach to the Study of Religion and Other Special Things (Princeton).

 - 1999.
 Fits, Trances and Visions: Experiencing Religion and Explaining Experience from Wesley to James (Princeton).

 - 1989.
 Religion and Domestic Violence: The Memoirs of Abigail Abbot Bailey (Indiana).
 Bloomington, IN: Indiana University Press.